fernandoacorreia/blog/content/posts/scratch.md

 - `/` to divide
 - `%` to take the remainder (the modulus operator) between two numbers.

+Go has the following arithmetic operations that perform calculations and update the variable’s value:

++= to add to the variable.
+-= to subtract from the variable.
+*= to multiply the variable by a factor.
+/= to divide the variable by a dividend.

 # Scope (identifiers, variables)